• Upcoming Show: MASS MOVEMENT

 KT Kusmaul (she/they)

-KT is a fat, queer, non-binary, white, able-bodied human who is passionate about community, creativity, and mutual liberation from oppressive systems.
+KT is a fat, queer, non-binary, white, mostly able-bodied human who is passionate about community, creativity, and mutual liberation from oppressive systems.
 With a history of creating radical gender performance in an underground queer art scene, now they are using their creative skills to bring fat liberation performance art to life.
 They also bring their background in health care, bodywork and mental health to layer in the healing opportunities in these gatherings.
-They have been inspired by many teachers and mentors including Meshi Chavez, Pepper Pepper, and the cast of Weighted Bodies.
+They have been inspired by many teachers and mentors including Meshi Chavez, Pepper Pepper, and the vast fat liberation community that they have collaborated with.

 KT Kusmaul :